This content has been automatically translated from Ukrainian.

 user = User.find(1)

-and we get a User object that has methods, properties and behavior like the regular Ruby class.
+and get a User object that has methods, properties, and behavior like a regular Ruby class.

-- SQL minimum -most requests are generated automatically.
+- Minimum SQL - most queries are generated automatically.

-- Fewer mistakes - ORM checks types, relationships, validations.
+- Fewer errors - ORM checks types, relationships, validations.

-- Faster development - CRUD operations (create, read, update, delete) are written in several lines.
+- Faster development - CRUD operations (create, read, update, delete) are written in a few lines.

-- Portability - it's easy to change the DBMS (for example, from PostgreSQL to MySQL) without rewriting requests.
+- Portability - easy to change the DBMS (for example, from PostgreSQL to MySQL) without rewriting queries.

-- Conveniently working with connections - has_many, belongs_to, has_one, etc.
+- Convenient handling of relationships - has_many, belongs_to, has_one, etc.

 Disadvantages of ORM

-- Productivity - sometimes ORM generates “heavy” requests that need to be optimized manually.
+- Performance - sometimes ORM generates “heavy” queries that need to be optimized manually.

-- Black box - it's hard to understand what's going on under the hood.
+- Black box - difficult to understand what happens under the hood.

-- Not for everything - complex SQL queries or analytical samples are better written manually.
+- Not for everything - complex SQL queries or analytical selections are better written manually.

 Examples of ORM